Cluster Policies

 - The target namespace (

-To maintain traceability, version this file in the GitOps repository under a policies/ folder:
+To maintain traceability, version this file in the GitOps repository inside a policies/ folder:

 tdp-gitops/